Snack-food maker Diamond Foods Inc. agreed to pay $5 million to settle allegations that the company cooked its books.

 "Steve Neil did nothing wrong," Shepard said.
 "He followed long-standing company practice and accounting treatment approved by the company's outside auditors.
 He looks forward to prevailing at trial."

 A spokesman for Mendes said the former CEO was charged with negligent conduct rather than the more serious allegation of fraud.
-He declined further comment.
+He declined to comment further.

-The company did not respond to an email seeking comment.
+Diamond did not respond to requests for comment.

 Diamond fired Mendes and Neil in early 2012 and restated its earnings after an internal probe concluded that the accounting was improper.